Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/Login.md

 This API authenticates the external client with the unique credentials shared earlier as part of initial setup.
 This API respond back with a session token & expiry time for the session token.
 This token is required in header of each subsequent API triggered by partner.

-## Mandatory/Optional/Conditional: Mandatory
+## API Category: Mandatory

-## Event Trigger:
+## How it works

-* External client need to initiate a Login request to fetch session token before submitting any API to Fiserv backend system.
+1. Merchants need to initiates a Login request to fetch a session token before submitting any APIs to Fiserv backend system.

-* Each session token is active for a specific amount of time as provided in ttl (time to live) field in response.
+2. Each session token is active for a specific amount of time provided in ttl (time to live) field in the response message.

-* If external client tries to use the token beyond the expiry, Fiserv backend system will respond back with an error response.
+3. If the merchant tries to use the token beyond the expiry, Fiserv backend system will return with an error response.

-* External client need to initiate another login request to fetch fresh token to submit any new create user request.
+4. The merchant will then need to initiate another login request to request for a fresh token, in order to submit any creation of new

 ## Endpoint